 Not only do the materials

-tell the history of Visitation Monastery and Academy, but also provides a glimpse into local, national, and world history from the Sisters arrival in St. Louis in 1833 to the present.
+tell the history of Visitation Monastery and Academy, but also provides a glimpse into local, national, and world history from the Sisters arrival in St. Louis from the 19th

 The mission of the St. Louis Visitation Archives is to collect, preserve, and make available the historical documents and the rare and unique items associated with the St. Louis Monastery of the Visitation and Visitation Academy.
 As an integral part of the Visitation Heart and Mind Ministry, (VHMM), the St. Louis Visitation Archives seeks to further the mission of the VHMM by providing a welcoming space, programs, and resources to support and enrich the unique Visitation Catholic and Salesian spirituality within Visitation Academy.

 In order to achieve this mission, the archive:

 - Actively collects and preserves documents and unique items relating to the St. Louis Sisters of the Visitation, Visitation Monastery, and Visitation Academy.

 - Collaborates and engages with Sisters, alumnae, students, faculty, and staff at Visitation Academy.

 - Provides exhibits and displays within the school to showcase the history of the monastery and school.